MIPPL/nephele-org-website/public/content/developers/tutorials/uniswap-v2-annotated-code/index.md

 ### Fixed Point Fractions (UQ112x112) {#FixedPoint}

-This library handles fractions, which are normally not part of Ethereum arithmetic.
+This library handles fractions, which are normally not part of Nephele arithmetic.
 It does this by encoding the number _x_ as _x\*2^112_.
 This lets us use the original addition and subtraction opcodes without a change.

 ```solidity
 pragma solidity =0.5.16;